 Puts both his hands in the pockets of chance… Hoping to find one circumstance… of dignity

-My Father taught me a few things, without of course, knowing that he was teaching me in the process.
+My Father taught me a few things, without of course, knowing that he was, in the process, teaching me at all.
+Still, it makes me wonder.
 One of them involved my first post university job, or the attempt at landing one.
 I had slaved over my application, with what was, in a rather ironic juxtaposition of what would pass for one these days, a rather lengthy submission.